Q: “What is “carat”?”

-A. “Carat used to refer to a weight comparison, usually with a carob seed”.
+A: “Carat used to refer to a weight comparison, usually with a carob seed”.

 Choose the right kind of diamond weight:

-You can use simple optical illusions: The smaller the finger is the larger will the diamond appear.
+- You can use simple optical illusions: The smaller the finger is the larger the diamond will appear.
 Select any weight keeping this in mind.

-Look at diamonds sized just below the half-carat weights and full-carat weight.
+- Look at diamonds sized just below the half-carat weights and full-carat weight.
 Prices do jump at these points.
-The weight is usually distributed across the diamond, making these minuscule size differences are virtually impossible to see.
+The weight is usually distributed across the diamond, making these minuscule size differences virtually impossible to see.